 When Should I Replace My UVB Bulb?

 Although many manufacturers claim their UVB bulbs last for 12 months or more, it’s best to replace them every six months or so for the best results.
-UVB output diminishes over time, so to keep UVB levels consistent, you’ll need to replace the bulb at least twice a year.
+UVB output diminishes over time, so to keep UVB levels consistent, you’ll need to replace the LED light at least twice a year.

 Thankfully, UVB bulbs typically don’t need to be replaced nearly as often as heat or basking bulbs.